NicorDesigns/SpringJDBC/doc/JDBC7RegularDao.md

     Then we create the Charity DAO Interface and the Charity DAO Implementation

-    For the Implementation of the DAO we will use JAVA JDBC directly and not the SpringJDBC Template
+    For the Implementation of the DAO we will use JAVA JDBC direct and not the SpringJDBC Template

     We will create a working insert Charity method and a working find Charity by TaxId method, which means we have to manage all the database connections open and closing in our DAO Implementation